+By Brett Williams.
+Last updated 8th August 2021.
 If a doctor prescribes a medicine for you, they will have worked out the correct dosage for you, checked you weren’t allergic to any particular drug and checked it didn’t conflict with any other medicine you’re already taking.
-If a pharmacist then goes on to dispense the wrong prescription, they could be in breach of their duty of care they owe to customers.
-As a result of the negligence, if you suffer in any way, you could be entitled to claim compensation.
+If a pharmacist then goes on to dispense the wrong prescription, they could be in breach of the duty of care they owe to customers.
+As a result of the negligence, if you suffer in any way, you could be entitled to make wrong prescription negligence claims.
 Therefore, in this guide, we’re going to look at how medication errors and prescription mistakes may occur along with the effects they may have on a person’s health.
 We’ll also look at when the pharmacist might be liable for your suffering.

-Accident Claims UK are here to help, they can answer any pressing questions that you may have and provide free legal advice.
-They’ll also assess any claim on a no obligation basis.
+Accident Claims UK is here to help, they can answer any pressing questions that you may have and provide free legal advice.
+They’ll also assess any claim on a no-obligation basis.
 Furthermore, should your case be strong enough, they could pass your claim to one of our no win no fee solicitors.
 If you’re in a position to start your claim right away, please call 0800 073 8801 today.

 Alternatively, to find out more about suing a pharmacy for the wrong prescription, please continue reading.